gayathri1972/Youtube-data-harvesting/README.md

 MySQL is an open-source relational database management system.
 In this project, MySQL is used to store the migrated channel data from MongoDB Atlas.
 It offers a structured and efficient way to store and query data, ensuring data integrity and scalability.

+Features:

+YouTube Data Fetching:

+         Utilizes YouTube's Data API v3 to fetch channel details, video details, and comments.
+MongoDB Atlas Integration:

+        Stores the fetched data in MongoDB Atlas for reliable and scalable data storage.
+MySQL Migration:

+          Allows users to migrate channel data from MongoDB Atlas to their local MySQL database.
+Data Analysis with Pandas:

+     Performs custom queries and provides basic analysis of the fetched data using Pandas.
+Interactive User Interface:

+            Offers a user-friendly interface using Streamlit for easy data selection and display.
+Visualization Capabilities:

+              Enables users to generate visualizations such as Animated Bubble Plot, Word Cloud, Donut Chart, Bar Chart, and Histogram.

+These features collectively allow users to fetch, store, analyze, and visualize YouTube data, providing insights and facilitating better understanding of channel information